 In contrast to port visits, the Navy proposes to develop a transient berthing capability which provides the ship and carrier air wing operational support requirements, including emergent repair and maintenance capabilities, and crew QOL.
 There would be no dependent QOL support nor full depot maintenance as this support is provided at the ship's homeport.
-To accomplish a transient capability, the berth must have "hotel services" for the ship and meet security requirements.
-The wharf would have to be of sufficient length and strength to safely accommodate the vessel while having adequate depth.
-In addition, the transient capability includes the ability to ensure quality of life and safety for the crew and ship for a duration of stay longer than is normal for a port visit.
+To accomplish a transient capability, a berth is required with full "hotel services" for the ship and the ability to ensure QOL and safety for the crew and ship for a duration of stay longer than is normal for a port visit.
 These longer stays with a ship relying on shoreside utilities increase force protection concerns; however, the advantage of a transient port capability is that a ship can be re-supplied or maintained without returning to its homeport.
 Development of a transient capable port close to the AOR increases aircraft carrier presence, as required by the QDR, by reducing the non-availability that occurs when a carrier must perform a long transit to its homeport.
 The creation of a transient capable port comes without the expense, political or environmental concerns raised by creation of a forward homeport.
 It also maintains adequate response times to potential conflicts.